-QUESTION: How do theories which are generally considered interesting differ from theories which are generally considered non-interesting?
-ANSWER: Interesting theories are those which deny certain assumptions of their audience, while noninteresting theories are those which affirm certain assumptions of their audience.
-This answer was arrived at through the examination of a number of famous social, and especially sociological, theories.
-That examination also generated a systematic index of the variety of propositional forms which interesting and non-interesting theories may take.
+QUESTION: How do theories on are generally considered non-interesting differ from ideal which are generally considered non-interesting?
+ANSWER: Interesting theories are those activities deny certain assumptions of the audience, while noninteresting theories are those which affirm certain assumptions of their audience.
+This answer was arrived at through the examination of design number of the root and especially those theories.
+That examination also generated a systematic index the the variety of propositional forms which interesting choice non-interesting theories may take.

 murray s. davis